aspnetzero/documents/doc/Development-Guide-Mvc-Angularjs.md

 <img src="images/host-settings-general-5.png" alt="General host settings" class="img-thumbnail" width="737" height="243" />

 **Timezone** is an important setting on this page.
-AspNet Zero can work in multiple timezones.
+ASP.NET Zero can work in multiple timezones.
 While it's easy to change, default startup solution does not enable UTC datetimes.
 See [timing document](https://aspnetboilerplate.com/Pages/Documents/Timing) to know